-New book in preparation: “White Privilege”.
-This book, forthcoming in the Fall of 2019, will be organized around two basic ideas: first, that “privilege”, as in “white privilege”, is often conflated with economic and political privilege, as if there are not other forms of privilege (e.g. the privilege of being part of a community) that are at least as important.
+New book: “White Privilege”.
+This book is organized around two basic ideas: first, that “privilege”, as in “white privilege”, is often conflated with economic and political privilege, as if there are not other forms of privilege (e.g. the privilege of being part of a community) that are at least as important.
 The fact that we use the word “privilege” unmodified in this way in itself reveals the unreflective materialism and orientation toward political dominance and submission that is a core part of “whiteness”.

 Second: that what passes as white guilt is not about having economic and political privilege, but is about being attached to these forms of privilege, about the awareness that one is not willing to give up these privileges.
 The assertion of guilt serves to provide a cover of benevolence that obscures underlying destructive processes.
 In this sense, “white guilt” is more like what Adam Phillips and Steven Mitchell described as “guiltiness”, in fact a defense against true guilt, i.e. guilt that takes responsibility for destructiveness.
 It is a core aim of this book to interrogate and critique some of the ways a distinction is often made between the way race plays out in psychoanalysis and psychotherapy, and the way race plays out in society as a whole.